Mozambique May 21, May 22, May 26-28, 2023.

 HISTORY

 Bantu migrations.
-Bantu-speaking peoples migrated into Mozambique as early as the 4th century BC.
+Bantu-speaking peoples migrated to Mozambique as early as the 4th century BC.
 In the 1st and 5th centuries AD, waves of migration from the west and north went through the Zambezi River valley.
 They established agricultural communities based on herding cattle and had smelting and smithing iron.

 Swahili Coast.
 From the late first millennium AD, vast Indian Ocean trade networks extended as far south into Mozambique.
 Islam was often adopted by urban elites, facilitating trade.
 Sofala, Angoche, and Mozambique Island were regional powers by the 15th century trading with the African interior and the broader Indian Ocean world in gold and ivory.